 Idiopathic scoliosis is by far the most common kind of scoliosis.
 "Idiopathic" means that the cause is not known, and it develops most frequently in preteens or teen-agers.
 Adolescent idiopathic scoliosis (AIS) is 10 times more common in girls than boys!

 Not every person with scoliosis needs to be treated.
 Your doctor will decide whether your curve is one that may worsen and cause problems.
 If so, treatment may include bracing, physical therapy, or—in the most severe cases—surgery.
 If the angle of your spine's curvature measures less than 25º, your doctor will probably decide to "watch" it by x-raying your spine every 4 to 6 months.
 If your curve reaches 25º, your doctor will probably discuss bracing.
+For more information on bracing, please visit the Bracing for Idiopathic Scoliosis Frequently Asked Question's page.

 Because the majority of scoliosis diagnoses are idiopathic, much of the time the cause of the scoliosis is not known.
 Many of the doctors and researchers in the Scoliosis Research Society are working to identify the genes that cause AIS.